aahalani/togatherpublic/README.md

 ## 📲 Installation

 ToGather is available on both iOS and Android.
-You can install the app from the App Store or Google Play Store by simply searching for "ToGather"
+You can install the app from the App Store or Google Play Store by simply searching for "ToGather".
+Let's ToGather together.

 ## 🙏 Feedback and Support